-- The Athletics Department requires that student-athletes allow their head coach or designated coaching staff member, as well as members of the athletics administration, access to all social networking sites that they join.
-The Athletics Department requires that each head coach must designate at least one member of their coaching staff who is responsible for having access to and regularly monitoring the content of the team members' social networking sites and postings. - Student-athletes must remember that they are representatives of the University.
-Please keep the following guidelines in mind while participating on social networking sites: - O Before participating in any online community, understand that anything posted online is available to anyone in the world.
+- Student-athletes must remember that they are representatives of the University.
+Please keep the following guidelines in mind while participating on social networking sites: - o Before participating in any online community, understand that anything posted online is available to anyone in the world.
 Any text or photo placed online becomes the property of the site(s) and is completely out of an individual's control the moment it is placed online. - O Do not post any information, photos, etc. online that could embarrass you, your family, your team, the Athletics Department or the University.
 This includes information that may be posted by others on your page. - o Never post your local address, pictures of your home, cell phone number or class schedule.
-Student-athletes could be the target of predators. - o Be aware that potential employers and internship supervisors view these sites as a way of screening applicants.
+Student-athletes could be the target of predators. - Be aware that potential employers and internship supervisors view these sites as a way of screening applicants.
 In addition, many graduate programs and scholarship committees also search these sites to screen applicants.